AerospaceNU/stm32-avionics/README-DESKTOP.md

 Install CMake, gcc and g++ using your favorite package manager, then configure the project:

 ```
-cmake -B build -DCMAKE_BUILD_TYPE=desktop
+cmake -B build -DPROJECT_BUILD_TYPE=desktop
 ```

-## Building for Windows using WSL
+## Building desktop on Windows using Windows Subsystem for Linux

 Install Ubuntu on your computer using WSL, and then build normally using the Linux instructions above.
-WSL 2 users may need to change the Groundstation GUI to point to WSL's IP instead of localhost.
+WSL 2 users may need to change the Groundstation GUI to point to WSL's IP instead of localhost (you probably won't, VSCode at least automatically forwards ports, but worth considering).

 I'm going to be following [this guide](https://learn.microsoft.com/en-us/windows/wsl/install):